 Arrow Rock’s J. Huston Tavern, reputed to be the oldest continuously operating restaurant west of the Mississippi, will begin a new chapter in its storied history when the Friends of Arrow Rock takes over the operation in January, 2019.

-Under the terms of a cooperative agreement with Missouri State Parks, Friends of Arrow Rock Inc. will manage the J. Huston Tavern beginning Jan.
-1, 2109.
-The organization anticipates opening the restaurant for the 2019 season in March.
+Under the terms of a cooperative agreement with Missouri State Parks, Friends of Arrow Rock Inc. began managing the restaurant in 2019.

 The Friends of Arrow Rock was established in 1959, with dual missions of preservation and history education in the National Historic Landmark village of Arrow Rock.
 The organization currently owns and maintains 13 historic properties in the town and entertains and educates thousands of visitors each year through tours, workshops, school programs, lectures and events.